-Current and former Calumet Heritage Partnership board members locate newly mapped natural and cultural resources at a public meeting review.
+Calumet Heritage Partnership board member listens to comments and suggestions at a public review of the feasibility study.

 In the end, a sound, effective, and carefully thoughtout development strategy, which includes an annual giving plan, will help the partners to broaden the revenue base for the National Heritage Area and make it less vulnerable to state budget problems, or fluctuations with economic changes that occur.